guptav96/guptav96.github.io/README.md

 **Embedded Systems Project**
 - used an FPGA board to display an image on a standard VGA display interface, using Verilog HDL.

+## Technical Skills
+Programming Languages: C, C++, Python, SQL, HTML, CSS, JavaScript ES6, React, Redux
+Frameworks: PyTorch, Keras, Tensorflow, NumPy
+Software Tools & Packages: XCode, MS Visual Studio, Eclipse, Xilinx ISE, SPICEo

-## 📌 EXTRACURRICULARS AND VOLUNTEER ACTIVITIES
+## 📌 Extracurriculars and Volunteer Activities

-**Mentor, Technovation** - Mentored a senior group of six girls in developing a mobile application which aims to cater to real-world challenges of our society.
+- **Mentor, Technovation**: Mentored a senior group of six girls in developing a mobile application which aims to cater to real-world challenges of our society.
-**Mentor, C++ Bootcamp**  - Mentored a group of new campus graduates at Adobe to learn about C++ fundamentals and develop a C++ application.
+- **Mentor, C++ Bootcamp**: Mentored a group of new campus graduates at Adobe to learn about C++ fundamentals and develop a C++ application.
-**Mentor, Student Mentorship Program**  - Guided a group of seven students aimed at better senior-junior interactions.
+- **Mentor, Student Mentorship Program**: Guided a group of seven students aimed at better senior-junior interactions.
-**Member, Programming and Algorithms Group** - Organized programming lectures, events and competitions with the aim of improving the algorithmic and problem-solving ability of students.
+- **Member, Programming and Algorithms Group**: Organized programming lectures, events and competitions with the aim of improving the algorithmic and problem-solving ability of students.
-**Organizer, Departmental Cognizance, ECE** - Organized events ‘Spectrum’ and ‘Photonising’ for three consecutive years in Cognizance, the large-scale Annual Technical Festival of IIT Roorkee.
+- **Organizer, Departmental Cognizance, ECE**: Organized events ‘Spectrum’ and ‘Photonising’ for three consecutive years in Cognizance, the large-scale Annual Technical Festival of IIT Roorkee.

 ## 🏆 Awards and Recognition
 - Best Paper Award for Sensor Routing Protocol with Optimized delay and overhead in mobile WSNs in the international conference ICFIRTP-2020.
 - Spot Award in 2019 & 2020 by Adobe for outstanding contribution to Adobe Creative Suite deliverables.
 - Best Project Award in Java and Web Technologies Boot Camp 2018 by Adobe.
-- Merit-Cum-Means Scholarship at IIT Roorkee for academic excellence in all four consecutive years.
 - IITR Development Award during Annual Techno-Hobby Exhibition, 2016.
 - KVPY Fellowship from the Government of India for inclination towards scientific research.
 - Title of Amul Vidya Shree for being a top rank holder in board examinations for standard X and XII.